 Here are some simple rules we've found essential to help people track their time:

 When you know what you want to accomplish in a given day, you can define activities that will get you there.
 Let's say you're in sales and you're prospecting.
 Your objective is to generate one meeting with a possible buyer.
 You can set your activity goal as, "spend at least 4 hours obsessively prospecting with no distractions."
 You may or may not achieve your objective, and you can't always control that, but you can control where you spend your time.

 It's also helpful to define the most important activity for the day.
 When you do, if you are faced with a decision on what to do next, you'll know to focus on the most important activity first.

 *Note that if you are doing your initial time tracking to get a baseline, do not set activity goals unless you historically have done so.
 Follow your normal daily routine.
 At first, just track your time to see what you are doing now.

 Tip: When it comes to time tracking goals, focus on activity over outcomes.
 You can control that you spend X number of hours concentrating on a specific activity, but you can't necessarily control the outcome of that time.

 - Track activity and TIME category

-When tracking, always note your activity (e.g., shopping) and your category (e.g., Mundane).
+When tracking, always note your activity (e.g., shopping) and your category (e.g., Mandatory).
 Most time tracking software and apps (see #3) will allow you to do this fairly easily.
-By tracking both, you can see what you're actually spending your time on, and you'll be able to make conscious decisions on how to minimize Mundane and Empty time, and maximize Investment and Treasured time.
+By tracking both, you can see what you're actually spending your time on, and you'll be able to make conscious decisions on how to minimize Mandatory and Empty time, and maximize Investment and Treasured time.